Hope dims in search for survivors of migrant boat sinking that killed at least 78

 Greece declared three days of mourning, and a Supreme Court prosecutor ordered an investigation.

-Greek authorities said the vessel appeared to be sailing normally until shortly before it sank and that the ship declined repeated offers of rescue.
+Greek authorities said the vessel appeared to be sailing normally until shortly before it sank and refused repeated rescue offers.
 But a network of activists said they received repeated distress calls from the vessel during the same time.

 The Greek coast guard said it was notified of the boat's presence late Tuesday morning and observed by helicopter that it was “sailing on a steady course" at 6 p.m.

 Alarm Phone, a network of activists that provides a hotline for migrants in trouble, said the problems began much earlier in the day.
-The network said it was contacted by people on the vessel asking for help shortly after 3 p.m.
+The network said it was contacted by people on the vessel seeking help shortly after 3 p.m.
 They said they "cannot survive the night."

-Around 6:20 p.m., Alarm Phone wrote, migrants reported the vessel was not moving and that the captain had abandoned the ship on a small boat.
+Around 6:20 p.m., Alarm Phone wrote, migrants reported the vessel was not moving and that the captain had left on a small boat.
 The two accounts could not immediately be reconciled.

 Experts said maritime law would have required Greek authorities to attempt a rescue if the boat was unsafe, regardless of whether passengers requested it.
 Search and rescue “is not a two-way contract.
 You don’t need consent,” retired Italian coast guard Adm.
 Vittorio Alessandro said.